CWACoderWithAttitude/CWACoderWithAttitude.github.io/_posts/2025-07-20-check-ssl-certs.markdown

 # The problem
 Our solution to issue, administer and maintain certificates for SSL encryption had to be updated.

 The transition process was quite challenging.
-The numbeer of involved certs and application using them was humongous.
+The number of involved certs and application using them was humongous.

-Every service and appliction was documented in excel.
+Every service and application was documented in excel.

 My task was checking every https endpoint for valid certs:
 - It had to be issued by the new CA